 Ducklings are hardier than chicks, so they can go outside earlier.
 It’s best to wait until they have their waterproofing oil over their body.

 Do Backyard Ducks Need a Pond?

-Whenever I tell people that I have backyard ducks, they often ask me if I have a pond.
+Whenever I tell people that I have backyard ducks, they often ask me if I have a large pond.

-While I have a pond for my ducks, backyard ducks don’t actually need a large body of water to live a happy life.
+While I have a pond for my ducks, backyard domestic ducks don’t actually need a large body of water to live a happy life.
 Many duck breeds have been raised on small homesteads or backyards for years, and while ducks have to be able to bathe, a plastic kiddie pool is all ducks really need.